raspberryturk/www.raspberryturk.com/details/table.md

 # Camera
 ---

-The camera is attached by a HDMI cable running through the pipe.
+The camera is attached by an HDMI cable running through the pipe.
 I took the model for Raspberry Pi camera case found [here](http://www.thingiverse.com/thing:792444), and adapted it so that the backplate could be fastened to the bottom of the wooden fixture.
 The model for the adapted backplate can be found [here](https://tinkercad.com/things/4wXPT8hs05X).

 <center>{% include image name="cameraclose.jpg" alt="A close up image of the camera inside of a 3D printed case." %}</center>
 {% include caption txt="The camera inside of a 3D printed case." %}